-Our Atlanta Dual Diagnosis Alcohol & Drug Treatment Center
+Our Alcohol & Drug Rehab Center in Atlanta, GA

-The Summit Wellness Group’s Midtown Atlanta dual diagnosis alcohol and drug treatment program is the highest rated in the city.
+The Summit Wellness Group’s Midtown Atlanta alcohol and drug rehab program is among the highest-rated in the state.
 Our facility is located in a beautiful, newly renovated building and features a wide range of highly experienced, compassionate, and respected clinicians with decades of combined experience treating addiction and alcoholism.

 Important Considerations For Finding Treatment

-While most Atlanta drug and alcohol rehab facilities share some characteristics, they also differ in some important ways.
+While most rehabs in Atlanta, GA share similar characteristics, they also differ in some important ways.
 Knowing what to look for in a rehab center will enable you to select a facility that will give you the best chances for a sustained recovery.
 Some of the things to consider may include:

 - Check out the facility’s qualifications.
 Just as you would do in evaluating any business, you should check to see that the facility is properly licensed, insured, and accredited.
 This will help you ensure the facility follows state and federal regulations in caring for patients.
 Optional accreditations can also demonstrate a facility’s commitment to going above and beyond for their clients.